Aurielle/Yui-chan/README.md

 - Run `composer install` in the folder with Yui.
 This will download dependencies.
 - Yui-chan is ready to work!

+If Yui doesn't recognize a command she should be able to recognize, delete contents of the *temp* directory.

 ## Usage
 Yui is usable only through command line (CLI).
 To see all available options of Yui, run `php yui.php`.
 To see available options of certain command, run `php yui.php help <command>`.